What to Do If Vinyl Won’t Stick to Transfer Tape: Expert Solutions

 Conclusion

 Vinyl not sticking to transfer tape can be frustrating.
 Try cleaning your vinyl.
-Ensure your transfer tape is not too old.
-Use a scraper to press down firmly.
-Test different brands for better results.
-Patience and practice can solve most issues.
+Ensure your transfer tape is not too old and matches the tack level your vinyl type needs.
+Use a scraper to press down firmly, and if it still won’t lift, flip the piece over and peel the backing off instead.
+Patience and the right technique solve most issues.